 Did you know?

-Owing to the fact that he had no legitimate children of his own, his Catholic brother James, Duke of York, was named heir to the throne.
-Charles II did however have many illegitimate children with his numerous mistresses.
+- Owing to the fact that he had no legitimate children of his own, his Catholic brother James, Duke of York, was named heir to the throne.
+Charles II did however have many illegitimate children by his numerous mistresses.

 Facts about Charles II